MutDafny: A Mutation-Based Approach to Assess Dafny Specifications: Mutation tools and operators proposed for traditional programming languages

 \subsubsection{\acf{ROR}~\cite{major2011, major2014, muJavaMethodLevelOperators, pitest, mutpy, mull, stryker.net, strykerjs, go-mutesting1, go-mutesting2, mutmut}}

-Dafny supports the six relational operators that are common to most languages ($==$, $!=$, $<$, $<=$, $>$, $>=$) and their replacement can be applied without any restriction.
-Additionally, the replacement of expressions using relational operators with just \texttt{true} or \texttt{false} is also implemented and possible in Dafny.
+Dafny supports the six relational operators common to most languages ($==$, $!=$, $<$, $<=$, $>$, $>=$) and their replacement can be applied without any restriction.
+Additionally, the replacement of expressions using relational operators with \texttt{true} or \texttt{false} is also commonly implemented and possible in Dafny.
 Henceforth, we denote this as \emph{\ac{BBR}}~\cite{muJavaMethodLevelOperators}.